LINDA CHATMON Brands

 Businesses that are majority-owned by a Native American can contact the Indian Affairs’ Division of Economic Development to be certified as a Native American-owned enterprise.
 Qualifying businesses may be able to take advantage of coaching and training opportunities to strengthen their ability to compete in the marketplace.

-Find out the steps you’ll need to take to get your small business certified with Linda’s short Get Certified!
-Mini-Course.
-We’ll send you 5 days of actionable modules right to your inbox.
+Find out the steps you’ll need to take to get your small business position to win and successfully perform government contracts with the Road to Government Contracts Mini-Course.